Emin981/EminMultiMesh/README.md

 Step 5.
 Draw on 3d viewport by click left of mouse.<br>
 Step 6.
 In the scene tree you will now find a multimeshinstance among its properties in the inspector you will find the toggle collider (Activate if you want that its collide).<br>
 Step 7.
 Going into window plugin and select brush and finally generate.<br>

+Thanks goes to <b>fenix</b> who helped me understand how to make a plugin and also to the <b>STBL</b> project, which is why I made this plugin